-Let's go back in time, but let's do it at breakneck speed.
-And then back here, back to the future.
-Think of the daring racing cars of the 20s projected into the future and transformed into a breathtaking super yacht.
+Let's take a dive back in time, but let's do it at breakneck speed.
+And then here again, back to the future.
+Think daring racing cars of the 20s thrust into the future and transformed into a breathtaking super yacht.

-This is the idea behind the latest concept of Andy Waugh, a London design studio.
-It's called "Decadence", and it is a nod to the golden age of automotive and aeronautical innovation.
+This is the idea behind the latest concept of Andy Waugh, London design studio.
+It's called "Decadence", and winks at the golden age of automotive and aeronautical innovation.

 Il design of Decadence embodies, I was saying, the spirit of that fascinating era.
-It doesn't stop at that, however: it's not just a tribute to the past.
-This work is the "preliminary" design of a real super yacht that the studio is currently developing for an American technology billionaire.
+It doesn't stop there, though: it's not just a tribute to the past.
+This work is the “preliminary” design of a real super yacht that the studio is currently developing for an American tech billionaire.

 How the super yacht Decadence is made

-Decadence is a "Small Waterplane Area Twin Hull".
+Decadence is a “Small Waterplane Area Twin Hull”.
 In short, SWATH.
 It is a type of catamaran that minimizes the cross-sectional area of the hull on the sea surface.
-This not only makes the look of the super yacht unique but also opens up a myriad of new possibilities for interior spaces.
-For one, the owner's suite could be 20 meters wide, 30 meters long and have a ceiling height of 3 meters.
+This not only makes the appearance of the super yacht unique, but also opens up a myriad of new possibilities for interior spaces.
+For one, the owner's suite could be 20 feet wide, 30 feet long, and have a ceiling height of 3 feet.
 Basically my beach house.

 The SWATH configuration also gives an advantage in terms of stability.
-Decadence could achieve a reduction in pitch and roll movements about 70% compared to a conventional monohull, greatly improving both comfort and safety on board.
-And each of the super yacht's decks has fully closable outdoor areas, providing the owner with plenty of indoor or outdoor options.
+Decadence could achieve a reduction in pitch and roll movements about 70% compared to a conventional monohull, significantly improving both comfort and safety on board.
+And each of the super yacht's decks has fully encloseable outdoor areas, providing the owner with numerous outdoor or indoor options.

 How much does this joke cost?

-I could have sworn to it: no price has been announced for Decadence yet.
+I could have sworn: no price has been announced for Decadence yet.
 A bit like when you are looking for a house and find "private negotiation".
-One thing is certain, however: this super yacht is a real blood bath… er, I mean dive into the future, inspired by the charm and innovation of the past.
-I say this because Waugh's most recent project is a super yacht currently under construction in Germany: she will have the modest price of 100 million euros.
+One thing is certain, however: this super yacht is an authentic bloodbath… er, I meant a dive into the future, inspired by the charm and innovation of the past.
+I say this because Waugh's most recent little job is a super yacht currently under construction in Germany: it will have the modest price of 100 million euros.
 You do.

 If you are interested, buy a pair and give one of them to me: it doesn't matter which one, you choose.